operatorequals/covertutils/docs/assembling_backdoor.rst

 		return s.recv(4096)	# This will automatically block as socket.recv() is a blocking method

 All set.
-Special needs on data that will go through the wire can be coded in those functions!
+Special needs on data that will go through the wire can be coded in those functions too!

 For example, if we need all data to travel in ``base64``, then we create the ``send( data )`` and ``recv()`` as below:

 .. code:: python